nilostolte/MicroVBA-PowerPoint/README.md

     MyLine.Visible = False
 ```

 The first lines expose a major simplification used in MicroVBA: the parser cannot handle more than two indirections.
 This is not really a big problem, since indirections can be broken by subdividing them and storing them in a cascade of variables as shown above.
 Another limitation, is that expressions are not allowed.
 Also no VBA function is yet supported, except functions from objects as shown in the example.
 Functions can be easily wrapped into an object (named _"VBA"_, for example, where all the functions can be accessed as methods from this object).
-This has not been done because it is probable that this has already been done somewhere although this has not yet been found.
-A useful contribution to this project would be this.
+This has not been done because it is probable that this has already been done somewhere although it has not yet been found.
+This would be a useful contribution to this project.

 Finally, arithmetic operations can also be implemented as methods in the same object, for example, thus, avoiding complex expressions parsing which is not only slow but also increases too much the size of the interpreter.
 Complex expressions can be broken in simpler parts that are parsed and executed much faster than wasting time in the analysis of expressions.
 This principle is very similar to the one found in RISC processors.
 The reason RISC processors are so common nowadays is because it is better to have many more simple RISC cores than having a single complex one.
 It also consumes much less energy and has the potential to be much faster as all cores are used in a set of threads that are all executed in parallel.
-A similar reasoning applies here, since a simpler interpreter can revamp programs that use already the full VBA potential.
+A similar reasoning applies here, since a simpler interpreter can revamp programs that already use the full VBA potential.

 ### Contructing Paths in PowerPoint